Operation Nightwatch Board of Directors

 Mission & Vision

 Homelessness is perhaps the loneliest experience there is.
-Shunned, rejected, isolated, the homeless individual lives most of his life in social isolation.
-Whatever other things he may be struggling with besides his homelessness--mental illness or addiction--are only magnified because he feels so terribly alone.
+Shunned, rejected, isolated, the homeless live most of their lives in social isolation.
+Whatever other things they may be struggling with besides homelessness--e.g. unemployment, physical disability, mental illness, or addiction--are only magnified because they feel so terribly alone.

 Furthermore, evening is the loneliness time of day.
 Hungry, cold, and hurting, anyone who needs help but finds everything is closed finds the hours unimaginably long.